SatwantKumar/adni-paired-benchmark-swap/docs/analysis_conventions_v1.0.md

-# Paper A — Analysis conventions v1.0
+# Paper — Analysis conventions v1.0

-This document is intended to be “pre-registered style”: it locks primary cohort construction, benchmark definitions, and statistical reporting for Paper A (paired benchmark dependence + gray-zone workflow) using the frozen ADNI evidence core.
+This document is intended to be “pre-registered style”: it locks primary cohort construction, benchmark definitions, and statistical reporting for Paper (paired benchmark dependence + gray-zone workflow) using the frozen ADNI evidence core.

 ## Neurology manuscript locks (packaging only)